conniexyz/hello-world/README.md

 this is my first repo !!!
 Still try to figure this out....

-finally, i know how to crate branch.
+finally, i know how to create branch.